 This is a celebration of my favorite guitar pickups.
 The title may seem a bit much, but it is true; these pickups absolutely changed my playing style as well as my tone.
 I am a bit of a pickup nut.
 At one point I owned over 100 different pickups, but had only about a dozen or so in a guitar.
 This is a pretty clear indication of obsessive compulsive disorder.
 But, at the same time, there are many worse ways of spending one’s time and money.

 Continue reading “Guitar Pickups That Changed My Life”

-Continue reading “Reader Question: Why is My Classic 57 Humbucker Thin and Humming?”
+Continue reading “Reader Question: Gibson 57 Classic Humbucker Problem Sounds”

 Mini Humbucker pickups offer you the best of both worlds; they are humbucking (i.e. no 60-cycle hum), they are capable of great chime and clarity when you play clean, and when you use a lot of drive, they sound fantiastic.
 They will never sound quite the same as a full-sized humbucker, but they have a fullness and grit all their own.
 You really have to experiment with Mini Humbucker pickups and find the ones that are best for you, but it is worth the effort.

 Continue reading “What Are the Best Mini Humbucker Guitar Pickups?”